asweigart/pyscreeze/README.rst

 The Locate Functions
 ====================

-You can visually locate something on the screen if you have an image file of it.
 You can call the `locateOnScreen('calc7key.png')` function to get the screen coordinates of the 7 button for a calculator app.
 The return value is a 4-integer tuple: (left, top, width, height).
 This tuple can be passed to `center()` to get the X and Y coordinates at the center of this region.
 If the image can't be found on the screen, `locateOnScreen()` returns `None`.

     >>> import pyscreeze
     >>> button7location = pyscreeze.locateOnScreen('calc7key.png')